-When it comes to buying towels, we typically make choices based on colour and style – especially if we’re shopping online – and give little thought to other factors.
-But it might come as a surprise to learn that not every towel is made with the same cotton or that different sizes perform better in certain scenarios.
+When it comes to shopping for bath towels, we typically make choices based on colour and style.
+But there are actually a few other factors to think about.
+Material, size, and care are all important considerations when it comes to finding the perfect towel for you.
+After all, not every towel is made with the same type of cotton and different sizes perform better in certain scenarios.

-From how they feel to how they’re made, knowing the unique properties can help you make a better choice the next time you’re ready for a new set of towels.
+From how a towel feels to how it was made, understanding the unique properties will help you make the best choice the next time you’re ready for a new set of towels.

 Cotton Modal.
 Naturally sourced, modal is made from wood pulp making it soft, quick drying, and more absorbent than cotton.
 It’s blended with cotton for added strength.